Centralized Model-Predictive Control with Human-Driver Interaction for Platooning: Related Work

-Going beyond \p{}, \textcite{segata2017lets} proposed the \ac{DEB} protocol, which extends the frame busting mechanism of \p{} such that only the platoon leaders content for the channel.
+Going beyond \p{}, Segata et al. \cite{segata2017lets} proposed the \ac{DEB} protocol, which extends the frame busting mechanism of \p{} such that only the platoon leaders content for the channel.
 In case of successful channel reservation, all vehicles in the platoon transmit a coordinated burst of frames, thus, sharing the platoon leader's transmission opportunity.
-This helps overcoming channel limits by reducing the number of nodes contending for the channel and improving spatial reuse. \textcite{amjad2019platooning} extend \p{} by adding a full-duplex relaying system, which enables platoon members to simultaneously receive and relay the leader beacons.
+This helps overcoming channel limits by reducing the number of nodes contending for the channel and improving spatial reuse.
+Amjad et al. \cite{amjad2019platooning} extend \p{} by adding a full-duplex relaying system, which enables platoon members to simultaneously receive and relay the leader beacons.